Vladson12/nodejs2022Q4-service/README.md

 3. go to develop branch using `git checkout dev`

-4. install packages using `npm install`
+4. install packages using `npm install --force` (force is needed for now, because there is some dependency conflict with @nestjs/swagger)

 5. copy `.env.example` file in root of the project and name new file `.env`